cossacklabs/acra-engineering-demo/README.md

 ---

 # Example 10.
-Search in encrypted data with Acra
+Search in encrypted data

 Learn how to use [searchable encryption](https://docs.cossacklabs.com/acra/security-controls/searchable-encryption/) and search through encrypted data without decryption.